Walter Hill (serial killer): Murders

-On January 7, 1977, Hill was at the home of Willie Mae Hammock, 60, her daughter, 34-year-old Lois Jean Tatum, and Lois's husband, 36-year-old John Tatum Jr..
-Willie had a 13-year-old stepdaughter named Toni and a 16-year-old adopted son named Robert.
+On January 7, 1977, Hill was at the home of Willie Mae Hammock, 60, her daughter, 34-year-old Lois Jean Tatum, and Lois's husband, 36-year-old John Tatum Jr. Willie had a 13-year-old stepdaughter named Toni and a 16-year-old adopted son named Robert.
 Hill asked Willie Hammock if he could marry Toni, whom he had been "dating".
 Willie Mae refused and went to a closet in the front bedroom.
 Hill followed her and fatally shot her.
 He then went to the dining room and shot John twice, then chased Lois through the house and shot her as well.
 All three victims were shot in the back of the head.

 Hill then told Toni, who had witnessed the murders, to get her clothes and leave with him.
 The two found Robert at the house of one of his friends, and Hill forced him to drive them to Georgia.
 When they reached Villa Rica, Georgia, the car broke down and Robert managed to escape.
 He hitchhiked back to Alabama, where he found the bodies.

-After Robert escaped, Hill and Toni encountered a man named Lewis Nunnery while walking around in Decatur, Georgia.
-The two told him about their car, and Nunnery agreed to help.
-After the three of them got into Nunnery's car, Hill ordered him to drive them to South Carolina.
-He said he was a fugitive who had killed three people and threatened to kill anyone who tried to stop him.
-Nunnery was forced to drive through South Carolina and Tennessee.
-His car overheated and broke down in North Carolina.
+After Robert's escape, Hill and Toni encountered a man named Lewis Nunnery while walking around in Decatur, Georgia.
+The two told him about their car, and Nunnery offered to give them a drive to South Carolina.
+Hill then threatened to kill Nunnery if he attempted to stop them.
+Nunnery was forced to drive through South Carolina and Tennessee before his car broke down in North Carolina.
 After noticing that Hill had fallen asleep, Nunnery fled and reported him to the police.
 Hill was quickly arrested, and the police found the pistol he had used to commit the murders in his pocket.
 Toni told authorities that she had willingly accompanied Hill.

 Trial

 Hill originally faced federal kidnapping charges for abducting Nunnery and was suspected of an armed robbery in Georgia.
 Neither of those cases went to trial after he was indicted for capital murder in Alabama.
 Toni was not charged, and she, Robert, and Nunnery testified against Hill during his trial.
 Hill was convicted of capital murder and sentenced to death in October 1977.
 He won a retrial due to technical errors.
 In August 1979, Hill was found guilty of capital murder for a second time.
-During his retrial, he claimed he wasn't present for the murders and implied that Toni, Robert, or someone else had committed them.
+During his retrial, he claimed he was not present for the murders and implied that Toni, Robert, or someone else had committed them.

 Hill was resentenced to death in September 1979.
 However, the judge presiding over his case died before he signed the written order formally sentencing him to death.
 Hill received another sentencing hearing with a new judge.
-In February 1980, he was once more sentenced to death.
+In February 1980, he was sentenced to death for a third time.